 This is part two of my hotel review of the brand new InterContinental in Ljubljana.

-Part One which can be found here was looking at the guest rooms and meeting facilities.
+Part 1 of our InterContinental Ljubljana review can be found here and looks at the guest rooms and meeting facilities.
 Part Two will look at the Club Lounge, restaurants, gym and spa.

 The Club Lounge at InterContinental Ljubljana

 Though not usually included with the Superior Room we were staying in, we did get access to the Club Lounge so that we could see what is offered.

 Located on the 19th floor you get a great view over the Alps on one side and the old town with the castle on the other side of the lounge.

 There were several sitting areas with dining tables next to the windows and a TV corner at the far back.

 Click on any of the photos to enlarge:

 Evening snacks and drinks are served from 5pm – 7pm with drinks including wine, beer and long drinks.

 There was a selection of sandwiches, salad and warm canapes.
 I guess you could have these snacks as a light dinner, but as the restaurants in Ljubljana are fantastic I recommend having a couple of bites and drinks and then enjoying a meal by the river.